 Visit the CalMac website for more advice and to book your travel.

-Minister for Energy, Connectivity and the Islands Paul Wheelhouse visited Ardrossan to see the latest measures and thank ferry teams for their efforts.
+Minister for Energy, Connectivity and the Islands Paul Wheelhouse visited Ardrossan in July 2020 to see the measures implemented at Calmac and thank ferry teams for their efforts.
 He said:

 “I’d like to thank staff on all of Scotland’s ferry networks for their hard work, and passengers for following the travel guidance, which has allowed us to keep these vital transport links operating throughout the lockdown period.